Ending your J-1 Program

 If you are subject to the requirement and do not wish to fulfill the requirement, you may apply for a waiver of the two-year home residence requirement.
 IFSS does not process these waivers for scholars.
 It is your responsibility to file the waiver.
 The application for the waiver can be found on the Department of State’s website.

-Please note: before requesting a waiver, contact an IFSS Advisor.
-Failure to inform IFSS regarding this matter could negatively affect your J-1 program.
-This could have negative impacts on both your current program and any future programs.
+Please note: before requesting a waiver, contact your J-1 specialist.
+Failure to inform IFSS regarding this matter could negatively affect your J-1 current and future programs.